Grant funding for organisations

 Groups can apply for funding to help improve changing facilities for people with disabilities and additional needs.
 This can support feasibility studies or initial costs for the installation of facilities in line with the standards recommended by Changing Places.

-The Changing Places fund is now open.
+The Changing Places fund is now closed, we will update this page when funding is available.

 External grant funding for organisations

-- Rural Funding Digest is a monthly summary of grant funding opportunities in rural areas.
+- Rural Funding Digest is a monthly summary of grant funding opportunities in rural areas

 - Cumbria Community Foundation provides information on potential sources of grant funding

-- Cumbria County Council community grants are available for projects that demonstrate lasting community benefit.
+- Cumbria County Council community grants are available for projects that demonstrate lasting community benefit

 - Big Lottery Fund funding finder for projects that support communities